adamcin/go-ecs-utils/jvshim/README.md

 This command rewrites the JVM memory setting arguments before being passed through to `$JAVA_HOME/bin/java` to make sure that a specific, or at least minimum `-XX:MaxMetaspaceSize` is set, and that the `-Xmx` and `-Xms` are reduced, if necessary, such that `MaxMetaspaceSize >= 64m`, `MetaspaceSize <= MaxMetaspaceSize`, `InitialHeapSize <= MaxHeapSize`, and `MaxHeapSize + MaxMetaspaceSize <= CGroupMemLimit`.

+This command was ported from a bash script that is included along side for comparison.